TTitcombe/Python-Machine-Learning-Models/README.md

 ##### TODO
 * Create a random forest classifier

+### Clustering
+Currently two clustering algorithms - K-means, and Gaussian Mixture Model (GMM).
+K-means assigns hard labels to each data point; GMM is a generalisation of K-means, in which a data point is assigned a probability of being in each of the K clusters.

 ### RBM
 Not popular today, but a great introduction to generative models
 ##### TODO